Fernando-Gracia-Crespo/itinerary-calculator/README.md

 docker run -p 8080:8080 --net itinerary-network --name itinerary-api itinerary-api

-3.- To use fgracia-itinerary-api swagger can be found in
+3.- To use fgracia-itinerary-api, swagger can be found in

 http://localhost:8080/swagger-ui/